Nuggets vs. Lakers Predictions & Picks - Western Conference Finals Game 2

 - Denver covers the spread when it is a 5.5-point favorite or more 54.1% of the time.
 That's more often than Los Angeles covers as an underdog of 5.5 or more (37.5%).

-- Denver and its opponents have gone over the over/under 45.1% of the time this season (37 out of 82).
-That's less often than Los Angeles and its opponents have (43 out of 82).
+- Los Angeles and its opponents have eclipsed the over/under 52.4% of the time this season (43 out of 82).
+That's more often than Denver and its opponents have (37 out of 82).

-- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season, higher than the .451 winning percentage for the Lakers as a moneyline underdog (23-28).
+- The Nuggets have a .705 winning percentage as a moneyline favorite (43-18) this season while the Lakers have a .451 winning percentage as a moneyline underdog (23-28).

 Watch live NBA games without cable on all your devices with a seven-day free trial to Fubo!